DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teacher-degree-apprenticeships.md

 * Xavier Teach Southeast, in partnership with the University of Sussex

 ## Who’s eligible to apply for a teacher degree apprenticeship?
-Teacher degree apprenticeships will be available to people who are leaving school and those already working who are interested in becoming a teacher, including teaching assistants.
+Teacher degree apprenticeship will be open to anyone who would like to gain a degree and become a qualified teacher.
+This includes, but is not limited to, teaching assistants, school leavers or people looking to change careers.

 To be eligible to apply for a teacher degree apprenticeship you’ll need the following qualifications: